Nadal Downs Battling Nishikori To Reach Barcelona Quarter-finals - UrduPoint

 Rublev, who has a tour-leading 26 wins in 2021, fired 35 winners past the Spanish clay-courter.

-He has an intriguing quarter-final against red-hot Italian teenager and 11th seed Jannik Sinner who defeated fifth seed Roberto Bautista Agut 7-6 (11/9), 6-2.
+He has an intriguing quarter-final against red-hot Italian teenager and 11th seed Jannik Sinner who beat fifth seed Roberto Bautista Agut 7-6 (11/9), 6-2.

 It was Sinner's third win over the veteran Spaniard this year.